 Further information can be found on the Drumchapel Cycling Hub website.

-The Bike Station is working in partnership with the team behind the South City Way to bring a new Community Hub into being and help raise awareness of the benefits of cycling as well as delivering travel advice, led rides, maintenance classes and helping facilitate access to bicycles to the local community.
+Bike for Good is working in partnership with the team behind the South City Way to bring a new Community Hub into being and help raise awareness of the benefits of cycling as well as delivering travel advice, led rides, maintenance classes and helping facilitate access to bicycles to the local community.

 The Community Hub, officially launched on the 20 May, is funded via support from the Esmée Fairbairn Foundation and the South City Way and will help make the Scottish Government's vision of ten per cent of all journeys taken in Scotland will be by bicycle by 2020 a reality.